-The good doctor smiled and continued the discussion of imaginary or abstract economy.
+The good doctor smiled and continued the discussion, with a turn to imaginary or abstract economy.
 "In the end, all of finance is unsustainable, because it upsets the zero sum game of physical reality.
 They are making something out of nothing and they ignore us: the one's from whom they win, by injection of imaginary money into the real economy."

-C. Caliente rephrases it his way.
+C. Caliente echoes the economist in order to increase his own comprehension.
 "It's their game and the only thing it makes is money.
 The perpetual motion of money economy is a threat to our survival.
 But the perpetrators of this crime against Humanity don't understand that their greed is self destructive, as it bleeds the global system that produces their wealth.
 They're self destructive fools for doing it.
 We're bigger fools for allowing it."